WikipediaLibrary/TWLight/README.md

 # README.md

-The alpha Wikipedia Library Card Platform app.
+The Wikipedia Library Card Platform app, available at http://wikipedialibrary.wmflabs.org.

 See `docs/sysadmin.md` if you want to set things up on WMF servers, and `docs/developer.md` if you want to change things.